NavidHosseini/Navidhosseini/README.md

   Navid Hosseini
 </p>

-I am a developer of Android and iOS software, I have such experience working with augmented reality and photo recognition for mobile applications, I am interested in blockchain and building decentralized applications, and I have some experience with Rust language and smart contract.
+I am a developer of Android and IOS software, I have such experience working with augmented reality and photo recognition for mobile applications, I am interested in blockchain and building decentralized applications, and I have some experience with Rust language and smart contract.

 <h3 align="center">Languages and framework I've worked with</h3>
 <p align="center">